ElusiveMonni/monni_docs/docs/commands/slash/points/leaderboard.md

 ## Arguments

-This command takes no arguments.
+- 1 **system:**
+	The system which the leaderboard will appear for.

 ## Customization

 - **Systems**:
-	Which systems balance will be showed when using the command.
-When selecting multiple will show all systems selected and use a different embed
+	Which systems can be selected when using the command.